mnot/I-D/uri-get-off-my-lawn/draft.md

 the nominated schemes.

-A specification that defines substructure within a URI scheme MUST do so in the defining document for the URI scheme in question, or by modifying {{RFC4395}}.
+A specification that defines substructure within a URI scheme MUST do so in the defining document for that URI scheme, or by modifying {{RFC4395}}.

 ## URI Authorities

-Scheme definitions define the presence, format and semantics of an authority component in URIs; all other specifications MUST NOT constrain, define structure or semantics for URI authorities, unless they update the scheme registration itself.
+Scheme definitions define the presence, format and semantics of an authority component in URIs; all other specifications MUST NOT constrain, or define the structure or the semantics for URI authorities, unless they update the scheme registration itself.

-For example, an extension or application cannot say that the "foo" prefix in "foo_app.example.com" is meaningful or triggers special handling.
+For example, an extension or application cannot say that the "foo" prefix in "foo_app.example.com" is meaningful or triggers special handling in URIs.

 ## URI Paths

-Scheme definitions define the presence, format, and semantics of a path component in URIs; all other specifications MUST NOT constrain, define structure or semantics for any path component.
+Scheme definitions define the presence, format, and semantics of a path component in URIs; all other specifications MUST NOT constrain, or define the structure or the semantics for any path component.

 The only exception to this requirement is registered "well-known" URIs, as specified by {{RFC5785}}.
 See that document for a description of the applicability of that mechanism.